Amr-Shams/Amr-Shams/README.md

 - 📫 How to reach me **amr.shams2015.as@gmail.com**

-- 🔭 I’m currently an intern at Bitnine
+- 🔭 I’m currently an intern at Siemens

 - 👨‍💻 I'm a contributor to open source (SOB)